Azure/azure-rest-api-specs/specification/applicationinsights/resource-manager/readme.md

 ### Tag: package-2020-04

 These settings apply only when `--tag=package-2020-04` is specified on the command line.
+For Dotnet SDK generation.

 ``` yaml $(tag) == 'package-2020-04'
 input-file: